digitalstars/BlueProtocol-Translate/README.md

 The patch can be removed at any time by deleting the files copied in the `Installation` section:
 1. Delete `dinput8.dll` from `C:\BandaiNamcoLauncherGames\BLUEPROTOCOL\BLUEPROTOCOL\Binaries\Win64\dinput8.dll`.
 2. Delete the `~mods` folder from `C:\BandaiNamcoLauncherGames\BLUEPROTOCOL\BLUEPROTOCOL\Content\Paks\`.

+## Thanks
+- `ArtFect` - https://github.com/ArtFect/BP-translate - server-side patch and  fix .dll file

+- `Zakum` worked on this to create the initial glossary of terms used for the translations. ([bapharia.com](bapharia.com))

+- `SkyProc` - The first iteration of the dll patch.
+No longer supports